 ANTOINE VAREILLE is an editor for feature films and television.
 He has worked as an editor for the films LUCKY LUKE; HITMAN; BRICE DE NICE; FATAL and DISCOUNT as well as for the TV series KABOUL KITCHEN and on the TV series documentary INTIMATE PORTRAIT with Peggy Fleming and Cindy Crawford.
 Antoine has been a jury member of the festival for the last 6 years.

 GARETH JONES is UK based executive producer, an industry veteran with 25 years experience in financing, sales, and distribution.
-A formed CEO of George Harrison’s HandMade Films, Gareth has financed, sold, and distributed over 80 independent films, including MONA LISA; LOCK STOCK AND TWO SMOKING BARRELS; PSYCH 9 and 4321 and others.
+A former CEO of George Harrison’s HandMade Films, Gareth has financed, sold, and distributed over 80 independent films, including MONA LISA; LOCK STOCK AND TWO SMOKING BARRELS; PSYCH 9 and 4321 and others.

 SUZ SAINTY is a factual producer and director.
 She has written, directed and produced broadcast content and undertaken numerous post production assignments.
 In her current PD role with Discovery and previously with National Geographic, she has also reversioned hundreds of hours of programming for the UK and Europe.
 She has worked across all genres of factual and lifestyle programming, and has specialist expertise in crime programming.
 Suz has served on the jury of the European Independent Film Festival since 2007, focusing in particular on the documentary and screenwriting categories.